padrinobook/padrinobook/chapters/sessions.md

 ...
 RSpec.configure do |conf|
   conf.before do
-    User.observers.disable :all # <-- turn of user observers for testing reasons, yeah end
+    User.observers.disable :all # <-- turn of user observers for testing reasons end
   ...
 end